-Catkins – I used willow, whatever you can find that gives the fluffy tail experience.
+- Catkins - we used willow, whatever you can find that gives the fluffy tail experience.

-Something for eyes – seeds, berries, stones… whatever is available and the right shape and size.
+- Seeds, berries, stones - whatever is available for the eyes that are the right shape and size.

 Make a ball of clay approx 10cm in diameter.

 Roll the ball slightly to make an oval shape.

 If you want to give the rabbit a separate head (for older children) then attach a smaller ball of clay to the body with a short stick.

 Sharpen a stick to make a pointed end (we made some clay lambs out of the lovely shavings we had at the end).